twitter-together/action/README.md

 1. `push` event to publish new tweets
 2. `pull_request` event to validate and preview new tweets

+_(Tweets can also be invoked locally by calling the script with the `--file` flag, which can be useful for development.
+E.g. `TWITTER_ACCESS_TOKEN=... node lib/index.js --file tweets/hello-world.tweet`)_

 ### The `push` event

 When triggered by the `push` event, the script looks for added `*.tweet` files in the `tweets/` folder or subfolders.
 If there are any, a tweet for each added tweet file is published.